Bigaston/pico-8-newgrounds-tutorial/README.md

 Hello !
 Today, I’m going to try to teach you something : how to use the Newgrounds Madals system with your PICO-8 game.

-**/!\ I'm going to explain you how I've setup medals for my game, Rush.
+/!\ I'm going to explain you how I've setup medals for my game, Rush.
 I haven't use all the possibility of the medals, and the system can be improve.
-But for a basic integration, this is very good! /!\**
+But for a basic integration, this is good! /!\

 ## What do you need?